X

 What is a Society Registration in India?

-State Governments are in charge of society registration.
-As a result, the application for society registration must be submitted to the specific authority of the state in which the society’s registered office is located.
-For society registration, the founding members must first agree on the name of the society, then draught the Memorandum, followed by the society’s Rules and Regulations.
+The state government handles society registration.
+So, the registration application must be submitted to the authority in the state where the society’s office is located.
+To register a society, the founders first need to agree on a name, then prepare the Memorandum and the society’s Rules and Regulations.

 • The position of society is elevated to that of a legal body.